Algorithmic Collusion of Pricing and Advertising on E-commerce Platforms: Algorithmic Pricing and Bidding: A Multi-Agent Reinforcement Learning Approach

-\paragraph{Extending to the E-Commerce Multi-Agent Setting} We incorporate sponsored ads and consumer search into a framework similar to the one used in \cite{calvano2020artificial} and \cite{johnson2023platform}.
-We consider a symmetric duopoly ($n=2$) with discount factor $\delta=0.95$.
+We first consider a symmetric duopoly ($n=2$) with discount factor $\delta=0.95$.
 Each agent has a marginal cost $c=1$.
-Demand is given by Equation \eqref{equ:logit_demand} with each firm having the same quality component $a_i =a_j = 2$ and scale parameter $\mu=\frac{1}{4}$.
+True demand (unknown a-priori to the algorithms) is given by Equation \eqref{equ:logit_demand} with each firm having the same quality component $a_i =a_j = 2$ and scale parameter $\mu=\frac{1}{4}$.
 We normalize the quality component of the outside option to be $a_0=0$.
+The one-period profit is defined as in \eqref{equ:seller_profit}, under the assumption that the demand function remains stationary, and the agent maximizes the sum of future expected discounted profits.
+In Section~\ref{subsec:robustness} we also investigate the cases of heterogeneous product quality and more than two sellers.